-50 Police Checks
+53. Police Checks

-- (a) On or after the date this Agreement comes into operation, the Employer will pay for police check renewals for permanent employees who have undertaken a minimum of two and a half years continuous service with the Employer. - (b) The employer shall ensure that all checks are conducted in a confidential manner.
+- (a) On or after the date this Agreement comes into operation, the employer will pay for police check renewals for permanent employees who have undertaken a minimum of two and a half years continuous service with the employer. - (b) The employer shall ensure that all checks are conducted in a confidential manner.

-51 Workplace Health and Safety
+54. Workplace Health and Safety

-51.1.
+54.1.
 The employer is committed to continuous improvement in health and safety standards and has established consultative arrangements which are in accordance with the relevant occupational health and safety act and regulations.
 The employer ensures ongoing training and support for managers, supervisors and staff in respect to work health and safety standards.

-- 51.2.
+54.2.
 Any employee required to attend Work Health and Safety Committee and/or Board of Management meetings in the capacity of employee representative shall, if such meetings are held outside the ordinary hours of work, be entitled to receive payment at the ordinary rate for the actual time spent in attendance at such meetings.
-Such time spent in attendance shall not be viewed as overtime for the purposes of this agreement. - 51.3.
-The employer is also committed to the personal safety of all employees.
-The employer recognises domestic violence as a matter of personal safety.
-Where an employee faces domestic violence the employer is committed to providing support where practical through flexible working arrangements and support through the company employee assistance programme (EAP).
+Such time spent in attendance shall not be viewed as overtime for the purposes of this agreement.